 Most people don’t think of decorating their ceilings–but maybe they should.
 Or you should–start a trend.

 If you’re looking to make some changes to your house, install some decorative ceiling beams–they’re dramatic and impressive addition to your home’s architecture.
-For hundreds of yearsshutterstock_148009805, beams were exposed–both the wall supports and the roof trusses.
+For hundreds of years, beams were exposed–both the wall supports and the roof trusses.
 As building methods and materials improved, walls were plastered over, and eventually the roof beams were also covered by wood or plaster.

 If you think that exposed beams are not for you–your ceilings aren’t high enough, your house is too modern, beams are too rustic–think again.
 You can source beams in a variety of materials, colors, and finishes, and integrate them into just about any home’s architecture.